-The most challenging part of your summer might be convincing your kids to put down their phones or their video game controllers.
-Encouraging outdoor activity will not only get your kids to give their electronics a rest, but also promotes fun, healthy habits.
+The most challenging part of your summer might be convincing your kids to put down their phones or video game controllers.
+Encouraging outdoor activity will not only get your kids to give their electronics a rest, it will promote fun, healthy habits.

 Here are some activities that can get your kid off the couch and outside.

 1. Check your local Parks and Recreation website for a list of activities.

 Many departments will host kid-friendly events and camps throughout the summertime.
 Participating in an activity that gets your heart rate up can help prevent heart disease and hypertension.

 Enlist your kid’s help to grow a garden in your backyard.
 Summer is a good time to grow vegetables such as tomatoes, squash, peppers and snap beans.
 Not only will your child be inspired to eat the food that they are growing, but the act of gardening itself can help develop motor skills and build strength.

 Grab your lunch box and take your meal out to the park where your kids can run around before chowing down.
 Include options from each of the food groups, such as fresh fruit, vegetable sticks and yogurt.

 Put a fun twist on favorite children’s games such as ring around the rosie or freeze tag by playing them around a sprinkler.
 Aerobic activity like this has been shown to increase the size of essential brain structures.